vtmhieu/my-digital-hub/DEPLOYMENT.md

 - Verify AWS credentials are correctly set in GitHub Secrets
 - Check that S3 bucket name matches exactly (case-sensitive)
 - Ensure IAM user has proper permissions (S3 and CloudFront if used)
+- **CloudFront Distribution ID Error:** If you see "NoSuchDistribution" error, make sure you're using only the distribution ID (e.g., `d363381gk5ntze`), not the full CloudFront domain (e.g., `d363381gk5ntze.cloudfront.net`)
+  - Find the correct ID: CloudFront Console → Select your distribution → General tab → "Distribution ID"

 ---